Byron/depot/src/md/lang.md

 * It's possible to write a lot with a small amount of code !
 It's actually quite convenient to write it, common tasks are simple and easily expressed.

+## Rust

+### Pro

+* SAFETY and SPEED at low overhead (if at all)
+* Nice documentation thanks to API docs, language reference and book.
+It's all very well written and a fun read.
+* cargo build and deployment system, which is able to handle dependencies correctly (it seems)
+    * stackable, hierarchical configuration files to allow overrides - useful for patching existing libraries
+    * calls custom build scripts and allow rich integration for text-processing tools, like yacc
+    * feature system allows for different builds with a variable feature set, like godi with and without web server gui
+* Dynamic loading of plugins
+* Very promising and good look API doc generation, including doc-tests !
+Allows to embed other languages as well.
+* Uses static linking by default ('rlib'), which may be a platform specific default.
+This will help deployment a lot.

+### Con

+* **It's ALPHA and constantly changing**.
+Lot's of existing code out there is outdated, at least if it's not libraries that are meant to stay, like `piston`.
+The latter also changes a lot, which doesn't help ;).
+* Even though cross-platform compilation is possible, it's not yet implemented conveniently.

 # Comparison

 Please note that the following table will look correctly only with github flavored markdown.